mrjaimisra/calculator/README.md

 `calculator_runner.rb` is the runner for the calculator file.
 This file contains one class *CalculatorRunner* with one method **calculate**.
 The #puts method call prints the words of the prompt to the screen.
 The #gets.chomp method call waits for the user to enter text input from the command line and collects that input.

-This line of code at the bottom of the `calculator.rb` file loads the user interface and runs the calculator when you execute the program in the terminal:
+This line of code at the bottom of the `calculator_runner.rb` file loads the user interface and runs the calculator when you execute the program in the terminal:

 `runner.calculate`

-If you remove that line, or the one above it (`runner = CalculatorRunner.new`), the program will stop working.

-Similarly, if you remove the line at the top of `calculator.rb` that reads:

-`require './calculator_runner.rb'`

-then the program will no longer know how to load the prompt and the user interface from the command line, and it will stop working.

 ## Running Tests